Guardianship: Parenting time and parental responsibilities

 There are two parts to guardianship: parental responsibilities and parenting time.

 Guardians have what the law calls "parental responsibilities" for the children.
-These include the responsibility to:
+These include your responsibility to:

 - make daily decisions about your child;